 Over the span of two decades, my mother owned several notable restaurants in San Francisco including Tumbleweed Cafe, Port Deli, Cybelle's Pizza, and Tart to Tart.
 At 8-years-old, I was eager to help out with wiping down menus, setting and bussing the tables.
-My experience in my mother's restaurants allowed me to interact and connect with other locals and tourists, and I truly fell in love with my community.
+My experience in my mother's restaurants allowed me to connect with other locals and tourists, and I truly fell in love with my community.

 At 17-years-old, I decided to come out to my parents.
-They couldn't fathom that their oldest child was gay and unfortunately kicked me out.
+They didn't know how to support a gay child and unfortunately kicked me out.
 It took over two years to reconcile, but I learned to be independent early on.

 In college, I majored in African Studies and worked in refugee resettlement after I graduated.
 My interests later brought me to law school in Hawai`i, where I focused on social justice, LGBT civil rights, and immersed myself in native Hawaiian politics.

 In 2013, I used my savings to open up a brick and mortar shop in San Bruno; the first iteration of The Garden Home.
 I always maintained another job working in nonprofit organizations and event taught community college for a year.

-In 2015, I set out to become a foster parent, and have since fostered three children and am blessed to have adopted my now five-year-old daughter.
-I moved The Garden Home to San Francisco on March 1st, 2020, and a couple of weeks later we went into lockdown.
+In 2015, I set out to become a foster parent, and have since fostered three children and am blessed to have adopted my now seven-year-old daughter.
+I moved The Garden Home to San Francisco on March 1st, 2020, and a couple of weeks later we went into lock-down.

 The Garden Home remains a passion (and hopefully one I can carry forward for years to come).
 I'm thankful to the Bay Area community (and abroad!) for the years of support.
 Know that your patronage goes a long way in uplifting our family and helping us all pursue our dreams.